 Let's look at teachers first.
 It's not uncommon for districts to offer additional pay to teachers with master's degrees—about 88 percent of large districts base teacher salaries on education level.
 In the first year after graduation, a teacher with an MAT, MST, or MEd earns about $2,800 more.
 When that teacher reaches the top of their earning potential, they may be earning $10,000 more than their colleagues without advanced degrees.

 "When I first earned my master's degree, it was a $3,000 difference each year," wrote elementary principal Phillip Crisostomo in a Quora thread about the value of master's degrees in education.
 "That wasn't a lot, but in 10 years, that is a $30,000 difference, which is more than enough to pay my student loan.
 Even if I didn't become an administrator, I estimate that my degree would have earned me at least $90,000 more than I would have received otherwise."

-The more important question is, 'Is a master's in teaching or education worth it?'
-The answer is an unequivocal yes.
+The more important question is, "Is a master's in teaching or education worth it?"
+The answer is almost always yes.
 A master's degree can help you earn more money, whether you stay in the classroom or explore other careers in education.
 It can lead to opportunities outside the public school system in fields like consulting, curriculum design, and corporate training.
 And it can make your teaching career more secure because when budget cuts happen, having a master's in education can help you avoid layoffs.
 Even if you don't need a graduate degree to do your job, it's worth looking into the opportunities it might provide you.